 While the average American house cat doesn't have to hunt for his breakfast, he maintains his ancient, inborn love of dawn and dusk.
 And of course, he figures when he's active, you should be, too.

 Cats are not 100% driven by their instincts, however.
 The environment also influences a cat's behavior.
-Many cats wake up early because they're habituated that way.
+Your pet might simply be getting up early because that's what time they're used to bouncing out of bed.
 They've been getting up at the crack of dawn so long, they might as well be hearing a tiny bugler play the Reveille in their ears when they see the sun's first rays.

 Your cat could be waking you up for any number of reasons, but it's probably one of these:

 Because he's bored.
 Cats weren't meant to spend their days lounging around the house, eating and sleeping like debauched members of some ancient nobility.
 They were meant to stalk, capture, and kill their prey all while avoiding becoming prey to another predator.
 The modern domesticated cat, therefore, can start to feel time hanging heavy on his hands if he doesn't have something to do.
 Waking up his human is an interesting and rewarding activity for him.

 Because she's hungry.
 Cats are creatures of habit, and they are excellent at training their humans to accommodate those habits.
 If a cat gets used to eating at a certain hour, she'll expect food to appear at the same time and in the same place every day.
 If waking you is required to make that food appear, your pet sees no reason to interrupt a good thing.
 Get out of bed to feed her once, and your cat will expect a midnight snack on the regular.